 For that matter, how about Mikhail Prokhorov, now with a fortune estimated at over $18 billion, and other rags to riches stories like his driven by having the right friends at the right time?

 Prokhorov as a young man had as his sponsor Deputy Prime Minister of Russia Vladimir Potanin - just as many of Russia’s largest state-owned enterprises were being privatized.

-Prokhorov parlayed this relationship into a controlling interest in the huge Russian nickel business before it became a stand-alone publicly traded company.
-And he, like Mark Cuban had the additional boon of turning his equity stake into cash at the absolute right moment (and the circumstances of which are high comedy to say the least).
+And he - like Mark Cuban - had the additional boon of turning his equity stake into cash at the absolute right moment (and the circumstances of which are high comedy to say the least).

 These stories of great luck and fortune are timelessly inspirational for entrepreneurs, investors, and dreamers everywhere.

-At the same time, they are frustratingly vexing and opaque to turn from descriptive narrative to prescriptive guide.
+At the same time, they are frustratingly vexing and opaque to turn from descriptive narrative into prescriptive guide.

 I.E. – if it were only so simple doing “A,” and then having “B” magically appear.

-But of course luck and good fortune - as a whole lot of business philosophers from Nassim Taleb to Malcolm Gladwell to Joshua Ramo have opined - just don’t work that way.
+But of course luck and good fortune - as a whole lot of business philosophers from Nassim Taleb to Malcolm Gladwell to Joshua Ramo have opined - just doesn’t work that way.

-There is, however, a LOT that entrepreneurs can and must do to “let luck in,” and a recent post from author and speaker Stephen Shapiro offers three great ideas to do so:
+There is, however, a LOT that we all can and must do to “let luck in.”
+Author and speaker Stephen Shapiro offers three great ideas to do so: